What is the pensions dashboard?

 “Given the historically low levels of pension engagement in the UK, ensuring its timely and effective implementation is essential in helping people understand their retirement finances more comprehensively”, says Lily Megson, policy director at My Pension Expert.

-The sad truth is that too many people aren’t developing a financial plan for their retirement until it is too late – and complexity is a major barrier.
+Unfortunately, many people aren’t developing a financial plan for their retirement until it is too late – and complexity is a major barrier.
 The pensions dashboard should go some way to tackling this challenge.

-Will it be regulated?
+Will the pensions dashboard be regulated?

-Under current proposals, the pensions dashboard ecosystem will be made up of multiple dashboards developed by different organisations.
+Under current proposals, the pensions dashboard ecosystem will eventually be made up of multiple dashboards developed by different organisations.
 These organisations will need to prove they have the expertise and technical know-how before becoming a Qualifying Pensions Dashboard Service (QPDS).

 Together, MaPS and the FCA will set the rules on how dashboards must operate and enforce them.
-MaPS will set the standards operators are expected to maintain, and will notify the FCA if anyone is caught falling short.
+MaPS will create the standards operators are expected to maintain, and will notify the FCA if anyone is caught falling short.
 The FCA can then use its powers to de-authorise the provider.

-Why is the dashboard delayed?
+Why is the pensions dashboard delayed?

 Building the pensions dashboard is a huge operational project, involving a range of different IT systems and a large amount of data.
 This makes it complex – and the delays so far have largely been blamed on this complexity.